 What is Form 24Q?

 Form 24Q is a crucial element of TDS (Tax Deducted at Source) returns, especially concerning salary payments.
 It is a document that employers use to report salary-related payments and the TDS deducted on such payments to the Income Tax Department.
-This form is filed on a quarterly basis and includes vital details of the salary paid to employees and the corresponding TDS deductions.
+You must file Form 24Q on a quarterly basis, which includes vital details of the salary paid to employees and the corresponding TDS deductions.

 TDS Section Code